sagemath/sagewiki_to_gh-2022-10-10/days30_projects.md

 == Combinatorics ==

 * Implement the full collection of d-complete posets and slant product of d-complete posets, and jeu de taquin for them.

-  (Hugh, students, Florent)

-* Implement jeu de taquin for increasing tableaux (for d-complete posets or something less general).
+Implement jeu de taquin for increasing tableaux (for d-complete posets or something less general).
 (Hugh, Eric)

+  (Hugh, Eric, Ryan, JP, Florent)

 * Student project: iterator over LR-tableaux of fixed shape, as in Anders's talk (Hugh)